anaef/lua-linear/doc/Structural.md

 ## `linear.unwind (X1 {, Xi}, x)`

 Unwinds one or more matrices `X1`, ..., `Xn` into a vector `x`.
-The number of elements of the matrices and the vector must match.
+The number of elements of the matrices must match the length of the vector.
+The function serializes the major order vectors of the matrices into the vector.

 ## `linear.reshape (x, X1 {, Xi})`

 Reshapes a vector `x` into one or more matrices `X1`, ..., `Xn`.
-The number of elements of the vector and the matrices must match.
+The length of the vector must match the number of elements of the matrices.
+The function deserializes the major order vectors of the matrices from the vector.

 ## `linear.totable (x|X)`